ahmedbesbes/audiolizr/README.md

 # audiolizr

-This repo shows how to build and deploy a BentoML service that performs that transcribes Youtube videos and extracts the following metadata from them:
+Audiolizr (*a contraction of **audio** and **analyzer***) a BentoML service that transcribes Youtube videos and extracts the following metadata from them:
-- keywords and topics
+- keywords and topics using the Yake algorithm
+- a generated summary using the T5 algorithm
-- named entities: people's name, products, organizations, etc.
+- named entities (people's name, locations, products, organizations, etc.) using spaCy

-- sentiment analysis score
+This service is deployed on AWS EC2 on a GPU-powered [g4dn.xlarge](https://aws.amazon.com/fr/ec2/instance-types/g4/) instance.

 <img src="./images/audiolizr.png">

-#### Dependencies
+### Dependencies

 - [pytube](https://github.com/pytube/pytube)
 - [whisper](https://github.com/openai/whisper)